Dr. Jay Hreiz

 Dr. Alexa Diaz

-Dr. Diaz just moved to Charlotte after completing veterinary school at the University of Georgia, College of Veterinary Medicine.
+Dr. Diaz moved to Charlotte after completing veterinary school at the University of Georgia, College of Veterinary Medicine.
 She is from Miami, FL, where she graduated with her BS degree in Biology from Florida International University while playing collegiate beach volleyball.
 Dr. Diaz has loved science and animals her whole life, making veterinary medicine the perfect career for her!
 She enjoys all the variety that veterinary medicine offers and especially enjoys exotic animal medicine (birds, reptiles, small mammals, fish), anesthesia, radiology and cardiology.
+Dr. Diaz also speaks Spanish and is happy to see any Spanish-speaking clients.
 She is so excited to be a part of the team at Queen City Animal Hospital!

 In her free time, Dr. Diaz enjoys many outdoor activities, including hiking, fishing, playing sports and exercising.
 She also enjoys baking, going to the beach and exploring new cities with her boyfriend, Gilberto.
-Their current roommates include a spunky senior pup, Larry, and a sweet Leopard Gecko, Isaac.
+Their current roomie is a spunky senior pup named Larry.

 Dr. Marian Benitez